altescape/ruby_test_runner/README.md

 ## Ruby Test Runner
 RSpec test runner for ruby with filewatching (in the style of Gulp/Grunt watchers).

-Just quickly set up a TDD environment in Bash and bang out some lovely code.
+To quickly set up TDD in a Bash environment.

 ---